New Destructive Malware Intentionally Bricks IoT Devices

 Re: (Score:2)

-If pwnable easily it must die - network darwinism (Score:2, Interesting)
+If pwnable easily it must die - network darwinism (Score:3, Insightful)

 If it's secured, then it belongs on the network.
 If it's not secured, this is the best possible outcome, non-function and removal.